 Old Chelsea Station

 - Speed School applicants with less than 24 college credit hours are also required to have their high school record evaluated for a "general report."
 An application for evaluation and a brochure describing ECE's or WES's procedure, services and fees is available upon request from the Office of Admissions.

 - Letters of recommendation: graduate applicants are required to submit two letters of recommendation from persons familiar with their academic work.
 (Social work, microbiology, and psychology require three letters of recommendation).

 - English proficiency: All applicants for whom English is a second language need to show evidence of sufficient proficiency in the English language.
-Applicants may demonstrate English proficiency by submitting Test of English as a Second Language (TOEFL) scores of 213 or higher on the computer-based test, 550 or higher on the paper-based test, 79 or higher on the web-based test, or successfully complete the advanced level of the University of Louisville's Intensive English as a Second Language (IESL) Program.
+Applicants may demonstrate English proficiency by submitting Test of English as a Second Language (TOEFL) scores of 213 or higher on the computer-based test, 550 or higher on the paper-based test, 79 or higher on the web-based test, an overall band score of 6.5 from the academic module exam, or successfully complete the advanced level of the University of Louisville's Intensive English as a Second Language (IESL) Program.
 TOEFL Information booklets and registration forms can be obtained by writing:

 Princeton, New Jersey 08541